CEO & Founder

 Me In 140 Characters Or Less: Give Back & Get Going; Seriously?; Lover of All Creatures Mini; Athlete; Swedish Fish; Sailor; Closet Gardener & Interior Designer; Addicted to Waves, H2O & Sun; Mom!

 Emily Gardner grew up in beautiful Sharon, VT.
-She received a B.F.A in Acting from the University of Connecticut and is a graduate of The Second City Los Angeles.
-After working in the Hollywood entertainment industry, Emily returned home in 2011, and became the Events and Corporate Relations Manager and Local First Alliance Manager at Vital Communities in Vermont.
+She received a B.F.A in Acting from the University of Connecticut and is a graduate of The Second City – Los Angeles.
+After living and working as an actress in LA, Emily returned home in 2011, and became the Events and Corporate Relations Manager at Vital Communities in Vermont.
+She joined Positive Tracks in 2016 and bothers/entertains her co-workers with random comedic musings.
 Emily loves kickboxing, spinning, live theatre, and yard sales.
-She lives in Wilder, VT with her husband, daughter, and three deranged cats.
+She lives in Wilder, VT with her husband, 2 daughters, and multiple deranged cats.

-Me In 140 Characters Or Less: I’m Local; Fake It Till You Make It; Know Yourself Above All Else; Believes In Fate, The Power Of Positive Energy, Campfires And Picnics; No Regrets; Bread And Cheese-aholic.
+Me In 140 Characters Or Less: I’m Local; Comedian; Fake It Till You Make It; Believe In Fate; Live In The Moment, Command Positive Energy, Campfires And Picnics; No Regrets; Bread And Cheese 4 Eva.

 Byron Glaser is designer and illustrator of creativity-inspiring products and film, including the award-winning line of Zolo® toys and Curious Bonz™ and Higashi Glaser Design.
 He works in a variety of mediums including paint, collage, sculpture, film, and digital art.
 Byron, a native of Southern California, graduated from Art Center College of Design in Pasadena with Honors.
 He lives in Fredericksburg, Virginia, and also serves on the Empowerhouse Board in Fredericksburg, VA.